Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Do you ever find it difficult?
 Most Gao are smaller than me, and I’m not all that big myself."

 "It’s true!
 Most of us ain’t very big, huh?
 But it ain’t as tricky as you might think," Daar stated.
 "Lotta variability in our people, and we brownfurs are all pretty big as a rule.
 Most o’ our spaces an’ buildings are designed wit’ that an’ also alien guests in mind.
 ‘Fer me, it’s a *weight* problem more’n a space problem, really.
 I’ve broken a *lot* o’ floors.
-But don’t matter if it’s floors, cars, rickety houses, playin’ with cubs, matters o’ love...you get used ‘ta it."
+But don’t matter if it’s floors, cars, rickety houses, playin’ with cubs, matters o’ love... you get used ‘ta it."

 Somebody in the audience wolf-whistled.
 Daar, to his credit, gave him a look that was somehow both gently amused and also *remarkably* effective in quieting him down.
 "Yeah, yeah.
 Won’t pretend I ain’t what I am.
 But no. I manage, ‘cuz it’s useful bein’ big."

 "It makes for some entertaining footage," Jamal grinned, and grinned as the blooper reel the production team had assembled started playing.
 Nobody *ever* came on his show without suffering some small ritual humiliation.

 Daar chittered so low that Jamal felt it in the soles of his feet and watched along good-naturedly.
 "Ooh," he flicked his ears back against his head.
 "I ‘member that one.
-Kinda hurt, actually...and o’ course gotta I pay ‘fer repairs.
+Kinda hurt, actually... and o’ course gotta I pay ‘fer repairs.
 Pretty good incentive ‘ta not break stuff!"

 "Doesn’t that make travel complicated?"

 "If you let it.
 I mostly like ‘ta run on my own four paws anyway, but yeah.
 I don’t fit in cars.
 Bigger’n them!
 Usually I travel by cargo hold or by flatbed truck.
 Helps not bein’ too pretentious ‘bout accommodations.
 All I really ask for is a good hard floor and some privacy."

-"And yet, you are...the Great Father of the Gao."
+"And yet, you are... the Great Father of the Gao."

 "Yeah!
 I am, huh?"
 Laughs, and a mischievous pant-grin from Daar.